cstaines/GAIA-summer-project/README.md

 make_config_files.py: Creates config files with which to run the NEAT code.

-sorted_lists/: contains list of RECONS stars in descending S/N
+sorted_lists/: contains list of RECONS stars in descending S/N.

-config_files/: contains files with which Hannu's NEAT code can be run
+config_files/: contains files with which Hannu's NEAT code can be run.

+test_data/: contains test data sets created from the configuration files.